crushcafeteria/help.lipasafe.com/docs/accounts/signing-up.md

 4. Completely fill the form that displays next.
 5.You will be automatically logged in.

+!!! question "Will I verify my email if I signup with Facebook?"
-> If you register with Facebook, you do not need to verify your email address.
+    No, you do not need to verify your email address.
 You will have to verify your Safaricom number though

 # Verifying your mobile number
 If you are logging in for the first time, you MUST verify your number to ensure we can deliver notifications to you.